maxalves/RaterAutoTool/README.md

 ## Getting Started

-The project is under development but if you want to fork and get it running to work in some features go for it.
+The project is under development but if you want to fork and get it running, go for it!

 ### Prerequisites